Welcome back to the Classical Education and Homeschool Science series! Here’s a list of the past posts in the series:

 - To teach them how to relate what they have learned to the things they see around them.

 Remember that these students have a mastery of the foundational facts and principles at work from the previous two stages.
-Now is the time to teach them how to apply that information along with the more complicate laws and the mathematics of science.
+Now is the time to teach them how to apply that information along with the more complicated laws and the mathematics of science.

 In a nutshell, your goals for the rhetoric stage student will teach him to learn and apply the principles of science to what he sees in front of him.